pyratemp

 ...<!--(include)-->FILENAME<!--(end)-->...

-Note that (for simplicity and security) the FILENAME may not contain a path, and only files which are in the same directory as the template itself can be included.
+Note that inclusion of other templates is only supported when loading the template from a file.
+For simplicity and security, FILENAME may not contain a path, and only files which are in the same directory as the template itself can be included.

 Since the template-engine can be used for all kind of documents, it may be useful if the calling Python-code doesn't need to know which format the template is of.
 But then, the template itself has to define its format, and especially which special characters should be escaped.